Dec 16 2013

 - They’re exceptionally physically fit, but not a member of a gym.

-- There is evidence they’ve been in combat, but they don’t have any military experience.
+- There is evidence they’ve seen a lot of combat, but they don’t have any military experience.